pspanoudakis/Activities-Platform/README.md

 Instructor: [Kostas Saidis](https://github.com/saikos)

 ## About the project
 This was a team project focused around creating a platform where parents may explore & reserve activities for their children.
-There where various goals:
+There were various goals and best practices to follow:
 - Co-operating as a group
 - Designing, implementing & delivering the product in a **Scrum-like sprint** fashion
 - Familiarize with SPA and REST API design & development